-As the cost of post-secondary education goes up, you’ll likely need to apply for financial aid to help you pay for college.
+As the cost of postsecondary education goes up, you’ll likely need to apply for financial aid to help you pay for college, such as student loans.
 Financial analysts recommend all college-bound students use the Free Application for Federal Student Aid (FAFSA) to figure out how much financial aid they can get and for which aid they qualify.
 In many cases, students qualify for more financial aid than expected.

 The FAFSA uses information about your (and your family’s) assets to create a number called the expected family contribution (EFC).
 Then, this number is subtracted from the cost of attendance (COA) for each school to which you applied and were accepted.
 The difference creates your FAFSA score, which schools use to offer need-based financial assistance from both grant programs and student loans.

 The federal government offers several forms of financial aid, which schools disburse in different amounts.
 You can use the annual federal guidelines to determine the maximum amount of aid for which you qualify.

 Federal Sources of Financial Aid per Year

 Federal financial aid programs are provided through the U.S. Department of Education (DOE).
 Congress votes on how much money each program receives every year, and what the minimum and maximum amounts of financial support can be.